 Sweat and oils can cause traditional wig glues and tapes to lift during hot summer days.
 The best solution for warm weather is switching to a breathable, glueless option like an elastic band or a silicone grip that won't absorb sweat.
 For a full breakdown of lightweight units and summer-ready styling tips, visit the UNice wigs for summer.

 No. In fact, using premium velvet wig grips or adjustable elastic bands is much safer for your hair than using glues or tapes, which can tear your delicate baby hairs during removal.
-Grips and bands distribute the weight of the wig evenly across your head, eliminating tension on your hairline and protecting your natural edges from friction.
+Wig bands and grips distribute the weight of the wig evenly across your head, eliminating tension on your hairline and protecting your natural edges from friction.

 No single method works for everyone, so it’s worth experimenting until you find your perfect match.
 Whether you love the security of wig tape, the comfort of an elastic band, or the convenience of sewn-in clips, UNice offers wig styles and features that make each method easier and more effective.
 The right fit not only keeps your wig in place — it also boosts your confidence so you can enjoy every style without worry.